williamhdean/drupal-docker/README.md

-# Deansal powered Drupal 9 With Composer Installation
+# Deansal powered Drupal 10 Composer Installation

-This is a sample Drupal 9 with Composer installation pre-configured for use with Deansal.
+This is a sample Drupal 10 with Composer installation pre-configured for use with Deansal.

 Features:

-- Drupal 9 Composer Project
+- Drupal 10 Composer Project
 - PHP
-- MySQL
+- MySQL (removed for now)

 ## Setup instructions